DoHo – Villa Urquiza: Buenos Aires’ new gastronomic and architectural hotspot

-The only piece of street art in DoHo that really stands out for its high-quality is the facade of the restaurant Ache Delugo.
-It is made by the Argentine street art-artist, Josefina Di Nucci… And I can just say: WOW – another great reason to visit DoHo!
+A piece of street art in DoHo that really stands out for its high quality is the facade of the restaurant Ache Delugo.
+It is made by the Argentine street art artist, Josefina Di Nucci… And I can just say: WOW – another great reason to visit DoHo!

 Green parks and pet-friendly environment in Doho Villa Urquiza

 DoHo provides the perfect mix of the pleasures of being in the city and green spots to relax and enjoy a quiet time.

 Around the area of DoHo, you have parks such as Plaza Zapiola on Donado between the streets Echeverria and Juramento (the picture below) where you will see porteños enjoying the sun or working out during afternoons and weekends.

 You also have plenty of green areas in front of the buildings in DoHo.
 This was part of the modernization project initiated by Marci to reassure these green spots.

 Porteños love their pets, and many of the bars and shops around DoHo also provide the best conditions in case you are visiting with your pet.
 Don’t be ashamed to ask for some extra water for your dog!